Children and Youth Day

 10 a.m.

-Shaver’s Creek Environmental Center teaches about our local wild fauna.
+Make a craft with Shaver’s Creek Environmental Center while learning about local flora and fauna.

 CC4H Robotics